bradbase/flyingkoala/README.md

   * all parties no longer require evenly skilled coders,
   * more domain experts can easily read the formulas.
 * Makes big data calculations in Excel quicker.
-* Multiple mathematical models can be deﬁned and assessed quickly.
+* Multiple mathematical models can be defined and assessed quickly.
 Great for scenario analysis.
 * Extends xlwings to be even more powerful in;
   * Applying Excel formulas to datasets without writing much Python code (in the case of the FlyingKoala UFDs, if any)
   * Data analysis